 The Healy Foundation made some initial strides toward trust-based philanthropy by simplifying what they ask in their application, improving the systems and technology, and providing 100% unrestricted funds.

 There are still more steps that the foundation is hoping to take.
 The ultimate goal is meaningful giving on both sides that leads to authentic partnerships.
 The team at the foundation is working on becoming even more trust-based and we are excited to see what they try next!

 The Healy Foundation is also generously expanding its scholarship program created in honor of Cameron Healy’s mother, Barbara Leppe, to a College Possible student this year, with the hope to add more in the future.

 We picked College Possible because they have great and wonderful relationships with students, but don’t offer scholarships themselves.
 So, we thought what better way than to partner with the organization to offer this opportunity.”

 For more information, or to stay up to date with what’s coming next, check out https://www.thehealyfoundation.org.

-Thank you, Healy Foundation for generously supporting Oregon students on their paths to college graduation since 2014, and for leading the way in reimaging philanthropy in our region!
+We’re grateful to the Healy Foundation for generously supporting College Possible and our students on their paths to college graduation since 2014.
+Thank you for leading the way in reimaging philanthropy in our region!